IDAHO TRANSPORTATION DEPARTMENT'S WINTER MAINTENANCE

 De-icing: The liquid is applied to remove a thin layer of snowpack or ice already on the road.
 It can be very effective for melting black ice and freezing rain.

 Pre-wetting: Wetting traditional sanding material with anti-Icing causes sand to stick to snowpack better.
 Keeping sand on the road is nearly impossible in some circumstances, especially in very cold weather and in cases where there's traffic at highway speeds.
 Anti-Icing liquids can keep the sand from blowing to the shoulder of the road.

 WHAT ABOUT THE COST?Anti-icing liquids are usually the most cost-effective alternative when considering the whole picture.
 There are less expensive chemicals to use for snow and ice control, such as salt and other ice melting chemicals.
 But those alternatives can be harmful to vehicles, bridges and the environment.

 Anti-icing liquids are a good alternative because they are less corrosive and work better than other chemicals.
 They reduce environmental impact, bridge corrosion and vehicle damage.

 In the last few years Idaho has worked with Montana, Washington, Oregon, Colorado and British Columbia to develop higher standards for a winter maintenance chemicals.
 The goal among the six transportation regions is to use a winter maintenance chemical that is appropriate for our environment and less corrosive than other alternatives.

-    For more information, contact Steve Spoor, Winter Maintenance Coordinator, at 334-8413.
+For more information, contact Steve Spoor, Maintenance Services Coordinator, at 334-8413.